Organizational ombudsman: Associations and professional standards

 The International Ombudsman Institute supports ombudsmen institutions to cooperate.
 The umbrella professional association for organizational ombudsmen is the International Ombudsman Association, which provides training and establishes standards of practice.

 Other non-profit think tanks, such as the Institute for Collaborative Engagement, have strongly supported the work and growth of the profession, as has the American Bar Association, through its support of standards and guidelines to establish organizational ombudsman offices.

 Specific examples

 Universities appoint ombudsmen to handle student and staff complaints and grievances.

 Corporations and businesses contract or hire an ombudsman to enable businesses and organizations to realize their goals.
+The Outsourcing Law Group recommends agreed appointment of an ombudsman to oversee the exit process and resolve exit-related issues on the termination of a significant outsourcing contract.

 Some practitioners are certified mediators from organizations such as The Center for Dispute Resolution.
 Other practitioners have received a masters or Ph.D. in programs such as Mediation and Conflict Studies.

 In this case study involving a home services organization, the organization used an ombuds office for monitoring, reporting, conflict resolution and engagement.
 Team coaching tools were deployed as well.
 In a case study involving a manufacturing business, the role of the ombudsperson included mediation, coaching individuals within the team, coaching with leadership to discover overall goals, team diagnostic assessments, ongoing team coaching centered on organizational culture, communications, team agreements, etc., and finally, training in conflict awareness.